 Rogue Theatre’s Winter Wood

-Usually set in the atmospheric surroundings of Tehidy Woods, Rogue Theatre’s shows are always very special.
-Their shows are spellbinding – a magical, immersive experience which starts from the moment you arrive and which delight children and adults alike.
-You are guided through the woods into another world, encountering some of the characters from the stories along the way.
-This year’s Winter Wood has 3 perfomances per day at 1pm, 4pm and 6.30pm on various dates throughout December from 9th to 30th – see Rogue Theatre’s website for details.
+Set in the atmospheric surroundings of Tehidy Woods, Rogue Theatre’s shows are always very special.
+Their shows are spellbinding – a magical, immersive experience which starts from the moment you arrive.
+You’ll be guided through the woods into another world, encountering Old Man Winter and many other characters along the way.
+This year’s Winter Wood runs from 8th through to 30th December (excepting Christmas Day) and there are three shows per day at 1pm, 4pm and 6.30pm – see Rogue Theatre’s website for details.

 Christmas late nights at National Trust Trelissick